State-dependent Delay Differential Equations on $H^1$: Solution theory for state-dependent delay equations

 with $h=2$ and $T>0$.
 Then $g(t,x,u)=-u$ and $r\colon H^1(-h,0)\to [-h,0]$ given by $r(\phi)=-\min\{|\phi(0)|,2\}$ satisfy the assumptions of Theorem \ref{thm:wp}.
 Indeed, (H1) is clear.
 For (H2), we estimate for $\phi,\psi\in H^1(-h,0)$

 by Theorem \ref{thm:set}.
 For $T>0$ sufficiently small both $x_1(t)=1+t$ and $x_2(t)=1+t-t^3$ satisfy the differential equation with the pre-history

-As $\phi\in H^1(-h,0)$ and uniqueness fails for this pre-history, a solution theory on $H^1(-h,0)$ alone cannot be expected even if $r$ is supposed to be globally Lipschitz a priori.
+As $\phi\in H^1(-h,0)$ and uniqueness fails for this pre-history, a solution theory on all of $H^1(-h,0)$ cannot be expected even if $r$ is supposed to be globally Lipschitz a priori.
 Note that Theorem \ref{thm:wp} does not apply as $\phi$ is not Lipschitz continuous for its derivative blows up at $t=-1$. \end{example}